Create Your API Credentials

 Now that you have your environment key, which identifies the environment you wish to execute against, you need an access secret to authorize your API calls.

-Access secrets are created at the organization level.
-In Spreedly, click on the “Organization” tab, which will bring you to the Organization Settings page.
+To view, create, or delete your single environment access secrets, log into your account and visit the Environments tab.
+Use Configure for each environment.
+To view, create or delete your organization access secrets, visit the Organization tab, which will bring you to the Organization Settings page.
 Clicking the “Add Access Secret” button at the bottom of the API Access Secrets section of the page will allow you to add a new access secret.

 Access secrets should be created on a per-application basis and should be named accordingly.
 Create an access secret for the “Test App” and submit the form.
-An access secret will be generated for you and can now be used to authorize API calls for any environment in the organization.
+An access secret will be generated for you and can now be used to authorize API calls for either a single environment, with a single environment access secret, or for any environment in the organization, with an organization access secret.

 Authenticating to the API